Cirrhosis Specialist

 Gastroenterologists & Certified Nutritionists located in The Villages, Leesburg, & Wildwood, FL

 Unlike other organs in your body, your liver has the ability to repair itself.
 However, when subjected to repeated injury, the repair process may lead to scarring and cirrhosis, which is a progressive condition that affects liver function.
-At Gastroenterology & Nutrition of Central Florida, Nehme Gabriel, MD, and Raj Borade, MD, specialize in the diagnosis and treatment of cirrhosis.
-To schedule an evaluation, call the office in The Villages, Leesburg, or Brownwood Paddock Square in Wildwood, Florida, or book online today.
+At Gastroenterology & Nutrition of Central Florida, our doctors and providers specialize in the diagnosis and treatment of cirrhosis.
+To schedule an evaluation, call the office in The Villages, Leesburg, or Brownwood in Wildwood, Florida, or book online today.

 Cirrhosis Q & A